SaraIrving/WeGO/project-kickoff.md

 - chat functionality (mid to late next week)

 ## Presentation
+- Sara introduction
+  - I came in this bootcamp with a background in healthcare and entreprenurship where I founded and ran my own business for a few years before exiting it to transition into the tech field.
+- pass to my partner

+- Jeremys intro
+  - I have a background in web and graphic design, I came to lighthouse labs to pursue full stack development which has been a strong interest of mine for the past 6 years.

+  - When thinking about what we wanted to do for our final project we drew from our own experiences, it can be hard to find others who share your interests.
+So we built WeGo, an app that helps connect people who want to take part in the same activity.
+  - start demo

 ** scenarios
 - Show landing page
+- I signed up looking to find someone to play badminton with
 - (Have 3 tabs open - (activity mostly filled out, sara ready to login, jhuot logged in on landing page))
 - change city, change back
 - Peruse some activities, search by tuesday and badminton, not going to find it
 - I'm really looking for a singles badminton in calgary
 - So create the activity (switch tab)
+- Show the auto image
 - Show hosted view
 - handoff to Sara to show us some more features

 ** Jeremy switches to tab signed in as Sara
+- hosted, joined, leave, message, browse
+- i joined looking to try out some new things
 - sign in as Sara (who is in Calgary)
 - talk about having used the app already,
+- hosted activities
 - show my joined activities and leave one
 - SEND CHAT FROM SALLY IN BACKGROUND ("I’d love to come this week, I could meet you in the parking lot at 9AM? :) ")
 - react to chat notification and click on it